dmidlo/histdata.com-tools/README.md

 Sidecar:
-  --sidecar             submit this run to the local Temporal sidecar --sidecar-start       start the sidecar only when no healthy sidecar is running --sidecar-submit-only
+  --sidecar             submit this run to the local Temporal sidecar --sidecar-start       start the sidecar server and worker fleet only when no healthy sidecar is running --sidecar-submit-only
                         submit the sidecar job without waiting for its result